How to say I love you in Polish

 Kocham cie, Kocham ciebie, ja Kocham cie, this is how you say I love you in Polish.

 Love is an undefined thing, no question.
 When you are in love the feeling is as strong in Paris, as it is in Cleveland USA or Jędrzejów ( a town in Poland famous for its Clock Museum, which is on third place in the world after Chicago Planetarium and Science Museum in Oxford in terms of amount and value of its Solar clocks).
+How you convey this is important.
+That is why I wrote this post, to provide some ideas beyond the obvious.

 Expressions of love in general